-If you have had a previous c-section and want to have a vaginal birth, let’s talk about how to have a successful VBAC.
+If you have had a previous c-section and you’ve decided to opt for a VBAC vs a repeat c-section, let’s talk about how to have a successful VBAC.

 As a VBA2C parent and experienced doula, I completely understand the emotions that come with preparing for a VBAC.
 The extra comments, opinions, and pressures that expectant parents hear can be overwhelming and completely unnecessary.